Not great at planning your holidays ahead? Here are nine tips to make sure you get the most out of a last-minute deal.

 1. Check comparison sites for late deals

-Sites like Travel Supermarket, Holiday Pirates and icelolly.com are all great for browsing thousands of late deals in one place, saving you valuable time.
-You can search for late cruise, flight, flight with hotel, hotel only or holiday package deals, and even last-minute car hire.
+Sites like Travel Supermarket, Holiday Pirates, Blue Lilo and icelolly.com are all great for browsing thousands of late deals in one place, saving you valuable time.
+You can search for late cruise, flight, flight and hotel, hotel only or holiday package deals and even last-minute car hire.
 All holidays and holiday packages advertised on these sites are ATOL protected so you get a piece of mind alongside a great price.

 2. Be patient

 Most travel sites treat holidays as last minute up to 10 weeks before the departure date, which might not seem like a last-minute booking at all.
 The biggest price drop for packages tends to happen 8–10 weeks before departure, however, if you hold your nerve, you'll be rewarded for waiting it out.
 Travel sites are often eager to sell out hotels and resorts, so you might get some unbelievable deals a month or even a week before the departure.
 This strategy comes with a risk, though – you might end up with no holiday at all.